Our products

 Ingredients: blini or small rye toast, cooked beetroot, Greek yogurt, grated horseradish (or horseradish sauce), smoked salmon, chopped chives.

-Assembly: Mash the cooked beetroot with two tablespoons of Greek yogurt until you get an intense fuchsia-colored cream.
+Assembly: Blend the cooked beetroot with two tablespoons of Greek yogurt until you get a vibrant fuchsia-colored cream.
 Spread over the blini or small toast.
-Place a folded slice of salmon, grate some fresh horseradish on top, and finish with chopped chives.
+Place a folded slice of salmon, grate a little fresh horseradish on top, and finish with chopped chives.
 The colors are spectacular -- fuchsia, orange, green -- and the flavor is complex and elegant: the earthy sweetness of beetroot, the spiciness of horseradish, and the saltiness of the smoked salmon.
-This is the toast that impresses guests at dinners with minimal effort.
+It's the toast that impresses guests at dinner parties with minimal effort.
 Preparation: 5 minutes.

 Tropical toast: mango and chili

 Assembly: Distribute the mango cubes over the toasted pan de cristal.
-Place the smoked salmon on top, squeeze fresh lime, sprinkle some chili flakes, and finish with cilantro leaves.
-The sweetness of mango with the smokiness of salmon and the spiciness of chili is a surprising and memorable combination that takes the smoked salmon appetizer out of its Nordic comfort zone.
+Place the smoked salmon on top, squeeze fresh lime juice, sprinkle some chili flakes, and finish with cilantro leaves.
+The sweetness of mango with the smokiness of salmon and the heat of chili is a surprising and memorable combination that takes the smoked salmon appetizer out of its Nordic comfort zone.
 It's the ideal toast for summer months, when mango is at its best.
 Preparation: 4 minutes.

 Brunch toast: poached egg and hollandaise